 3. Position the System

-Position the system in a way that you will be comfortable to work with.
+Could you position this way that you will be comfortable working with?
 You can leave it upright if you want, but if you have a card installed already, you may want to lay it on its side.
 This will make it easier to remove the card after its retainer screw is removed.

-Be careful when doing this though, especially if you have a liquid cooling system or some components that aren’t properly attached.
+Be careful when doing this, especially if you have a liquid cooling system or some components that aren’t correctly attached.

 4. Remove Cables and Retainer Screw